alisw/gsoap/README.txt

 or under development.
 See the official open-source gSOAP website http://gsoap2.sourceforge.net for project status and latest news.

-* The gSOAP 'soapcpp2' compiler and 'stdsoap2' runtime are stable since version release 2.1.3.
+* The gSOAP 'soapcpp2' compiler and code generator and 'stdsoap2' runtime engine are stable since version release 2.1.3.

-* The gSOAP 'wsdl2h' WSDL parser is stable since wsdl2h version release 1.1.0.
-  The WSDL parser fully supports WSDL 1.1 and XML schemas.
+* The gSOAP 'wsdl2h' WSDL/schema parser and code generator is stable since wsdl2h version release 1.1.0.
+The 'wsdl2h' tool fully supports WSDL 1.1,
+  XML schemas, WS-Policy, and other WS-* protocols (details in the fact sheet).

 The software is provided "as is", without any warranty.
-However, gSOAP has received a lot of support from users and has been extensively tested in the real world.
-We also continue to improve gSOAP and add new features.
+However, gSOAP has been extensively field-tested in production-quality software development.
+We continue to improve gSOAP and add new features.

+See NOTES.txt for distributed notes and an overview of the package contents.
+See INSTALL.txt for installation instructions.
+See LICENSE.txt for software licensing.

 ================================================================================
 WHAT'S COOL?
 ================================================================================

-The gSOAP WSDL parser 'wsdl2h' is a gSOAP application itself, which demonstrates the capabilities of the generic XML handling by the toolkit to parse WSDL, XML schemas, and SOAP/XML.
+The gSOAP 'wsdl2h' tool is a gSOAP application itself, which demonstrates the capabilities of the generic XML handling by the toolkit to parse WSDL, XML schemas, and SOAP/XML.

 The gSOAP toolkit supports streaming technologies to expedite SOAP/XML and MTOM/MIME attachment transfers of potentially unlimited data lengths.